Hollywood Family Mourning Loss Of Two Children & Father

 HOLLYWOOD (CBSMiami) – A devastating loss for Anne Marie Dolce.

-Her 2-year-old son Tyler, 5-year-old daughter Emmie and husband Wes all drowned Thursday while playing in the pool together as they often did.READ MORE: How To Help The People Of Ukraine
+Her 2-year-old son Tyler, 5-year-old daughter Emmie and husband Wes all drowned while playing in the pool together as they often did.READ MORE: Florida Senate Passes Controversial Immigration Plan

 “They were all full of love, that’s the only word I can use to describe is love,” Anne said.